nullpomino/nullpomino/readme_en.txt

 You can select which rule to use in the CONFIG>RULE SELECT screen.
 You can create your own rule by using Rule Editor.

 (Default Rule)   : The default rule.
 It's not good for most players so I recommend you to select other rule.
 CLASSIC0         : A classic rule that many Japanese players played like a monkey.
 Best suitable for RETRO MANIA mode.
 CLASSIC0-68K     : CLASSIC0 with reverse rotation.
 CLASSIC1         : Only 1 piece preview, no hold function, no hard drop function, less flexible wallkicks.
                    If you think standard rules are too easy, this rule might be suitable for you.
 CLASSIC2         : If you want faster play but dislike standard rules, this rule can help you.
 CLASSIC3         : If you dislike standard rules but classic 1-2 is too difficult, this rule is for you.
                    I and T shaped pieces has more flexible wallkicks.
 CLASSIC-EASY-A   : It is much easier than other classic rules.
 Block colors are also different.
 CLASSIC-EASY-A2  : Almost same as CLASSIC-EASY-A, but block colors are not different from others.
 CLASSIC-EASY-B   : Soft and hard drop behavior is reversed in this rule.
 CLASSIC-EASY-B2  : Almost same as CLASSIC-EASY-B, but block colors are not different from others.
 CLASSIC-S        : CLASSIC0 with reverse rotation and "Wall Only" wallkick.
 It can kick wall, but not the already placed blocks.
 DTET             : That game was so good that the evil king had to kill it.
 This rule is a bit tricky.
 NINTENDO-L       : A classical rule that was bundled with a handheld gadget which was made by king of video game.
 NINTENDO-L-FAST  : NINTENDO-L with faster sideways movement.
 NINTENDO-R       : A classical rule that was appeared before or after NINTENDO-L. Best suitable for CLASSIC MARATHON mode.
 NINTENDO-R-FAST  : NINTENDO-R with faster sideways movement.
 STANDARD         : Suitable for almost all kinds of players.
 STANDARD-EXP     : Soft and hard drop behavior is reversed in this rule.
 STANDARD-FAST    : Suitable for fast game play.
 STANDARD-FAST-B  : Suitable for fast game play.
 Initial actions (initial rotation/hold) is less detected in this rule.
-STANDARD-FRIENDS: Pieces will spawn one space lower than usual, unless that space is occupied.
+STANDARD-FRIENDS : Pieces will spawn one space lower than usual, unless that space is occupied.
+StandardGiza     : hebo-MAI's rule.
+This rule is not too fast; giving you the opportunity to see the opponent's field in VS game.
 STANDARD-HARD    : Difficult than normal STANDARD rule.
-STANDARD-HARD128: Slightly easier variant of STANDARD-HARD rule.
+STANDARD-HARD128 : Slightly easier variant of STANDARD-HARD rule.
 You can move/rotate the piece 128 times.
+STANDARD-HOLDNEXT: A rule created by holdnext.
+Enjoy the power of orange sticks.
 STANDARD-J       : This variant has slow movements, nothing more than that.
 STANDARD-PLUS    : A rule created by Blink.
 STANDARD-FAST with no line clear delay, and faster softdrop.
 STANDARD-SUPER3  : A classical rule with the rotation system of STANDARD rules but no wallkicks.
 STANDARD-ZERO    : This is harddrop.com official rule.
                    A rule created by Wojtek.
 STANDARD-PLUS with no IHS and no IRS and 20G softdrop.

 6. Game mode
 MARATHON